-Linux

-The backend for Linux platforms is named toga-gtk.
+Linux The backend for Linux platforms is named toga-gtk.
 It supports GTK+ 3.4 and later.
-It is installed automatically on Linux machines (machines that report sys.platform == 'linux'), or can be manually installed by invoking:
+It is installed automatically on Linux machines (machines that report sys.platform in ('linux', 'linux2')), or can be manually installed by invoking:

 '''

 $ pip install toga[gtk]

 '''